Parasitic Diseases; Tropical Medicine; Trypanosomiasis, African; Genomics; RNA Interference

 - Profiling the transcriptome of the parasitic protozoa Trypanosoma brucei, the agent of African sleeping sickness in man and nagana in cattle, by next-generation high-throughput sequencing.

-- Characterization of molecular mechanisms Involved in RNA metabolism with special emphasis on RNA interference and the role of small RNAs in trypanosome biology, a collaboration with Professor Elisabetta Ullu at Yale University
+- Characterization of molecular mechanisms Involved in RNA metabolism with special emphasis on RNA interference and the role of small RNAs in trypanosome biology.

 - Developmental biology of African trypanosomes in its Invertebrate Host, a collaborative effort with Professor Serap Aksoy in the Department of Epidemiology of Microbial Diseases